tito21/resume/CV.md

 MSc.
 Electrical Engineering | ✉️<asdibiase@uc.cl> | 📞️+56 9 7758 1497

+Master in Electrical Engineer with an focus in magnetic resonance imaging (MRI) and medical imaging.
+I have experience working on deep learning research to accelerate and improve MRI.
+Currently I work as a research engineer at the iHealth Millennium Institute for Intelligent Healthcare Engineer in Santiago Chile

 ## Education 🎓️

 -   June 2020 Bs in Biomedical Engineering.
 Pontificia Universidad